nerdfiles/periodic-table-of-information/docs/README.md

 # Periodic Table of Information

 <blockquote>
   <p>Imagination is more important than knowledge.
 For knowledge is limited to
   all we now know and understand, while imagination embraces the entire world, and all there ever will be to know and understand.</p>
-<cite>Albert Einstein</cite>
+  Albert Einstein
 </blockquote>

 Let's cut to the chase, as if to suggested that distributed consensus is just